Walk This Way: Music video

 The 1986 video for "Walk This Way" symbolically places a rock band and Run-DMC in a musical duel in neighbouring studios before Steven Tyler literally breaks through the wall that separates them.
 The video segues to the bands' joint performance on stage.
-The highly popular result was the first hip hop hybrid video played in heavy rotation on MTV and is regarded as a classic.
+Guitarist Perry recalls the experience and the impact on the network: "It was fun going down there and recording with them, and when they said, 'It's gonna go on the record.
+Do you want to do this video of you guys playing, and then you break down a wall, and we're side by side?'
+We said, 'Yeah, let's do it,' that was pretty amazing.
+It was amazing because it really did break down walls.
+At the time, I don't think that there were any minority acts on MTV, except for Michael Jackson, up to that point.
+If there was (sic), it wasn't a lot, and I think it definitely opened some doors, and I'm really proud of that.
+I'd like to say we planned it and that we knew that it was going to happen, but we didn't.
+I'm just glad it was Aerosmith and Run-DMC that did it."

 The video was directed by Jon Small and filmed at the Park Theater in Union City, New Jersey.
-The theater has remained largely unchanged since the video was filmed.
-Visitors may notice two holes in the ceiling toward the front of the stage where a light fixture was meant to be installed for the shoot.
-Small had an office at 1775 Broadway, the same building where Run-DMC's label Profile Records were based: Profile's co-owner Steve Plotnicki approached Small about directing the video, as he had directed another video by a black act that had broken through into rotation onto the then predominantly white rock-oriented MTV, Whitney Houston's "The Greatest Love of All".
+Small had an office at 1775 Broadway, the same building where Run-DMC's label Profile Records were based: Profile's co-owner Steve Plotnicki approached Small about directing the video, as he had directed another video by a black act that had broken through into rotation onto the then predominantly white, album-rock-oriented MTV, Whitney Houston's "The Greatest Love of All".
 Small believed that for the video to break into heavy play on MTV, it had to feature Tyler and Perry: he developed the concept of the bands playing on either side of a wall that was subsequently breached.
 The video's budget was a modest $67,000.